otrv4/otrv4/otrv4.md

 * The receiving instance tag must be specified and should match the instance tag the client uses to identify itself.
 Otherwise the message should be discarded and the user optionally warned.
-Nevertheless DH Commit and Pre-key messages may not specify an instance tag and set the value to zero.
+Nevertheless D-H Commit and Pre-key messages may not specify an instance tag and set the value to zero.
 * The protocol is initialized with the allowed versions (3 and/or 4).
 * The protocol enforce starting a DAKE when it receives a whitespace tag.